mono/website/docs/about-mono/languages/ecma/index.md

  A reference implementation for TR-89 can be found [here](http://www.ecma-international.org/publications/techreports/E-TR-089.htm); a reference implementation for the Parallel API can be found [here](http://sourceforge.net/projects/cli-parallel).

-The official ISO/IEC documennts are available from the ISO/IEC Freely Available Standards page.
+The official ISO/IEC documents are available from the ISO/IEC Freely Available Standards page.
 These links are direct from that page:

 <table>
 <col width="50%" />